-On the Epiphany of Our Lord, January 6, family and friends (C for “community”) gather at the main entrances to homes or apartments (nursing home quarters, extended care facility, hospital rooms!), and ask God’s blessing on their dwellings and on all who live or visit there.
-Leadership may be shared with a change of voice at each Leader’s part (L).
+On the Epiphany of Our Lord, January 6, family and friends gather at the main entrances to homes or apartments (nursing home quarters, extended care facility, hospital rooms!), and ask God’s blessing on their dwellings and on all who live or visit there.
+Leadership may be shared with a change of voice at each Leader’s part.

-Using chalk (hence, “Chalking the Door”), people are invited to inscribe the lintel of the home (the horizontal frame above the door) with the inscription shown below.
-The letters C M B come from the traditional (9th century) names for the “three kings” – Caspar, Melchior & Balthazar.
+Using chalk, people are invited to inscribe the lintel of the home (the horizontal frame above the door) with the inscription shown below.
+The letters C M B come from the traditional names for the “three kings” – Caspar, Melchior & Balthazar.
 Some also suggest “Christus Mansionem Benedicat” which means, “May Christ bless this dwelling!”

-Each person is afforded a turn to make one or more of the marks:
+Each person takes a turn to make one or more of the marks:

 20 + C + M + B + 11